jdhitsolutions/myTickle/Docs/about_MyTickle.md

 ## NOTE

-Limited testing of this module has been done on PowerShell Core running on non- Windows platforms.
+Limited testing of this module has been done on PowerShell Core running on non-Windows platforms.

 ## TROUBLESHOOTING NOTE